submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-heading -->

+## v0.19.4

+* Fixed an issue which resulted in stale remote endpoint entries in the `RouteAgent` resource causing erroneous failures reported from `subctl diagnose`.

 ## v0.19.3 (March 12, 2025)

 * Fixed an issue with Globalnet that caused global ingress IPs for services to be re-allocated on restart of the Globalnet controller pod.